Related: Get a Rhode Island Registered Agent

 Harvard Business Services can assist with your application so you don’t have to deal with the Rhode Island Secretary of State directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Please contact us for an exact quote.

 If your company does or will do business in Rhode Island, but it was not formed in Rhode Island, you will often need to obtain Foreign Qualification.
-Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state in the state.
+Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.

 Rhode Island LLC and corporation law lists several activities that are not classified as transacting business in the state.
-These activities include:
+You will not need a Rhode Island Certificate of Authority to do the following activities:

 (1) Maintaining or defending any action or suit or any administrative or arbitration proceeding, or effecting the settlement of the suit or the settlement of claims or disputes.